01 Intro to the Web

 There are other ways to expedite the creation of a website, like using Twitter’s Bootstrap to realize your site.
 But you still need to have the basics down to take advantage of Bootstrap, and it takes time to learn Bootstrap that is not spent learning HTML and CSS.
 Though Bootstrap websites are professional, you cannot generate a totally unique site the way you can by hardcoding it.

 I haven’t used Adobe Dreamweaver in a long time, but I’ve used it at an ad company many years ago.
-They did not use the ‘what you see is what you get’ design interface, only using it as a development platform, because of its tight integration with the other adobe apps that the rest of the creatives used.
+They did not use the ‘what you see is what you get’ design interface, only as a development platform, because of its tight integration with the other adobe apps that the rest of the creatives used.
 I don’t know if Dreamweaver is still in use, but you are better off using your time to learn to code by hand.

 Plagiarism